cyrilghali/droshi/README.md

-I have asked myself first why can't draw diagrams and boom: it transform into a terraform file ?
+I have asked myself first why we can't draw diagrams and boom: it transform into a terraform file ?

 Here I have tried to build a micro-frontend to achieve that.
 It take ec2 instances from aws and you can modify the name only.